RKNF404/chromium-hardening-guide/README.md

 Last updated for: `136` (policies only)

-Changes in 136:
+Changes in latest version:
 ```
-No new policies added or removed, so 135 for policies should be ok
+No new policies added or removed, so policies should be ok
 ```

 Hardening guide for (theoretically) any Chromium browser.